ohshitgorillas/ReducedReachKBLayer/README.md

 ### Left Hand (main functions + modifiers)
-The left hand can be used to access common functions that traditionally require the right hand such as enter, backspace, and delete, allowing the user to comfortably perform these functions while navigating with the right hand or mouse, minimizing repetitive movements of the right hand.
+While holding ƒ, the left hand can be used to access critical functions which traditionally require the right hand, allowing the user to comfortably perform these functions while navigating with the right hand or mouse.
 1. `q` opens the numpad layer
 2. `w` → ⌃ on Mac, ⊞ on Windows
 3. `e` → ⇧